mmilor/Geoextractor/README.md

 This is an easy method to get results.

 ### Producing New .GDML Files
+The GDML file is a file that stores the geometry from MaGe into a compact format, such that we do not depend directly MaGe anymore, once we have extracted the geometry.
+Read through the chapter **Usage** to learn more.
 If a different arrangement or detector- and matrixfile combination is desired, a new gdml file can be produced with a GDML macro provided in the working directory: 'gdmlextractor.mac'.
 It needs to be edited by changing only three lines to the appropriate new file names:
 ```
 In gdmlextractor.mac: